carpentries-incubator/ml4bio-workshop/guide/software.md

 ### A quick tour

-Once you open the software, it looks as below.
+Once you open the software, you will see the following interface.

 <p align="center">
 <img  src="../screenshots/window.png">